About the College

 Are students required to live on campus?

 Yes, Tabor is a residential campus.
-All students are required to live on campus unless they are 22 years old, married or live with their parents.
+All students are required to live on campus unless they are 23 years old, a fifth-year senior, married, a student with dependents, or living with their parents.

 Can I have a car on campus?